Pancreatitis – Diagnosis, Symptoms, and Treatment

 Chronic pancreatitis is a common medical problem that is frequently encountered in the primary care clinic.
 Advanced cases often require referral to a gastroenterology specialist, particularly if first-line and conservative measures are ineffective.
 Alcohol accounts for approximately 45% of chronic pancreatitis.
 About 5%-10% of alcoholics go on to develop chronic pancreatitis.

-Worldwide, the incidence of chronic pancreatitis is estimated to be 2-23 cases per 100,000 people per year.
+Worldwide, chronic pancreatitis incidence is estimated to be 2-23 cases per 100,000 people per year.
 In the United States, chronic pancreatitis leads to greater than 122,000 ambulatory care visits and more than 56,000 hospitalizations annually.

 Signs and Symptoms